qftgtr/ARML/docs/components/material.md

 ### `refractive`

-The `refractive` shader render a transparent and refractive material, such as glass or gems.
+The `refractive` shader render a transparent and refractive material, such as glasses or gems.

 #### Properties